 The Audit Committee was established to provide oversight and independent challenge in relation to internal control and risk management systems and procedures.
-The activities of the Audit Committee are covered in the Audit Committee report on page 34.
 The Compliance Director is responsible for ensuring compliance with appropriate legal and other regulatory standards, and for internal risk review of operational processes.
 Additionally, Mazars LLP performed a number of pieces of assurance work in respect of Record's internal controls during the year.

 The Board has established a Risk Management Committee which is chaired by the Chief Financial Officer and has the Managing Director, the Head of Operations, the Head of Trading, the Head of Reporting Services, the Head of Portfolio Management and the Compliance Director as members.
 The Committee reviews existing and new risks, and the incidence and nature of any operational errors with the objective of ensuring that adequate systems and controls are in place to minimise and preferably eliminate such errors and their impact on both the Group and its clients.
-Further details are provided in the Corporate Governance section.
+Further details are provided in the Corporate Governance section of the Annual Report.